 American Express Fine Hotels & Resorts is a select group of hotels that offer valuable benefits when booked via Amex for Platinum Charge cardholders, including room upgrades and hotel credits.

-The Citi Prestige Visa offers a ‘fourth night free‘ benefit which gets used a lot by those who frequently make 4 night or more hotel stays and hold the card.
+The Citi Prestige Mastercard offers a ‘fourth night free‘ benefit which gets used a lot by those who frequently make 4 night or more hotel stays and hold the card.

 Not quite at the same level, Visa offer some discrete hotel benefits for specific Visa cardholders.